wojciech-zurek/mobsf-cli/README.md

 # mobsf-cli

 mobsf-cli is a wrapper for the Mobile Security Framework (MobSF) REST-API.
+Created especially for Continuous Integration (CI) / Continuous Delivery (CD) stages.
+You can use only use one command to upload a file, auto start scan, save reports, check scores.

 [Mobile Security Framework (MobSF)](https://github.com/MobSF/Mobile-Security-Framework-MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and dynamic analysis.